candacelax/bias-in-vision-and-language/README.md

-This is the repo for our paper *"Biases in Joint Visual and Language Embeddings"*.
+This is the repo for our paper, *"Biases in Joint Visual and Language Embeddings"*.
+We implement a version of WEAT/SEAT for visually grounded word embeddings.
+This is code borrowed and modified from the [SEAT paper](https://github.com/W4ngatang/sent-bias).

 ## Installation
 Create the conda environment.